 Since you have 48 hours in NYC, then this is obviously an overnight layover so you’re going to need a place to rest your head.
 There’s practically a new hotel opening up in New York every month, but we chose the Pestana Park Avenue—the first NYC property from the Portuguese Pestana Hotel Group—because of its exclusive, boutique feel and sweeping views.
 Designed by award-winning Manhattan-based architectural firm Glen & Company, the property only has 95 rooms (some with a balcony) spread over 27 floors.
 Each floor only has three or four rooms, so you can expect spacious accommodations and large windows that look out onto iconic sites such as the Empire State Building.

-No matter how long your stay in JFK is, there is something for everyone!
+No matter how long your New York layover tour is, there is something for everyone!
 Take a look at some of our other tips and tricks for getting the most out of your trips here.

 Leave a comment